followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/70 Client-Side Exporting/00 Prerequisites and Restrictions.md

-Client-side export requires a third-party library called [JSZip](https://stuk.github.io/jszip/).
+Client-side export requires a third-party library called <a href="https://stuk.github.io/jszip/" target="_blank">JSZip</a>.
 In a modular environment, it is included in the DevExtreme dependencies and is activated automatically in most of the applications.
 However, this does not apply to apps created with Angular CLI 6+.
 In such apps, you need to [register JSZip](/Documentation/Guide/Angular_Components/Getting_Started/Add_DevExtreme_to_an_Angular_CLI_Application/#Register_3rd-Party_Dependencies_in_Angular_CLI_6+/JSZip_Registration).

 If your app does not use modules, reference the library on your page *before* the DevExtreme files: